vedangwartikar/website/content/jobs/Persistent2020/index.md

     - Part of the core developement team of BulkSearch tool which validates the currency (availability) of open-source packages on IBM’s POWER8 machines with ppc64le architecture
     - It is built using Python and is configured to use detached docker containers to automate the process of installing/building/testing open-source packages from a variety of languages, and has reduced the team’s manual effort by over 80%
     - The primary goal of this tool is to introduce an application-level parallelism between Intel's x86 and IBM's ppc64le architectures
+    - Enhanced the tool by automating the handling of massive CSV/Excel-based data by employing different data preprocessing and validation techniques
     - Found an efficient way of automating the setting up of a production-ready Drupal Webserver on POWER using Dockerfiles, Docker containers and shell scripts and incorporated the Drupal logic into existing BulkSearch tool
     - Researched databases - MySQL, MariaDB, SQLite and PostgreSQL for finding optimal database for integration with Drupal webserver on IBM POWER
     - Publishing build scripts @ [ppc64le/build-scripts](https://github.com/ppc64le/build-scripts) for Open Source packages to run on IBM's POWER8 system